roesta07/A-simple-Business-Question/README.md

 You can also do some prior predictive checks if you want to get the sense of your priors.
 However I will be skipping prior predictive checks for this example.

 ### Data
-In this example we will be taking a slice of profit and Loss account.
-The following are the variables simulated.<br/>
+In this example we will be taking a slice of profit and Loss account also we will be simulating our data .<br/>
 -M_expenses: Marketing expenses in million<br/>
 -RD_expenses: Research and Development expenses in million<br/>
 -Profit: Profit in million (loss in negative)<br/>